 I am a Lecturer in Higher Education Learning Design (Faculty of Science, University of Technology Sydney) committed to developing sustainable curricula that enhance student learning of key scientific concepts and skills through a range of innovative strategies, including utilising learning technologies in a blended learning environment.
 I collaborate with Science discipline academics to design, develop and implement engaging curricula and authentic assessment that enhance student development of the graduate attributes and promote collaborative learning.

-I teach and create blended learning subject content in a range of biology, ecology, conservation and environmental sciences subjects.
-Currently I teach in:
+I teach and create blended learning subject content and assessment tasks in a range of biology, ecology, conservation and environmental sciences subjects.
+Currently I teach:

 - Biodiversity Conservation – 3rd year ecology

 The blended learning content that I have co-authored and created is delivered in: